NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The serial number in the SOA record of the most recent version of a member zone MAY be provided by a `serial` property.
-When a `serial` property is present for a member zone, implementations of catalog zones MAY assume this number to be the current serial number in the SOA record of the most recent version of the member zone.
+When a `serial` property is present for a member zone, catalog consumers MAY assume this number to be the current serial number in the SOA record of the most recent version of the member zone.

-Catalog zone consumers which are secondary for that member zone, MAY compare the `serial` property with the SOA serial since the last time the zone was fetched.
+Catalog consumers which are secondary for that member zone, MAY compare the `serial` property with the SOA serial since the last time the zone was fetched.
 When the `serial` property is larger, the secondary MAY initiate a zone transfer immediately without doing a SOA query first.
 The SOA query may be omitted,